 - Individual can have either flushed or pale blue/gray toned skin

 - Individual may vomit while passed out

-Additionally, the state of Oklahoma participates in the Medical Amnesty Initiative.
-This statewide law grants intoxicated minors a limited legal immunity when they seek help for themselves or another individual who is in need of immediate medical attention.
+The state of Oklahoma participates in the Medical Amnesty Initiative.
+This law grants intoxicated minors limited legal immunity when they seek help for themselves or another individual who is in need of immediate medical attention.

 Why?
 OSU receives federal funds so it must comply with the Federal Drug-Free Schools and Communities Act and the Federal Drug-Free Workplace Act.

 What does that mean?
 NO marijuana on campus or at any OSU sanctioned event or activity.

 TIPS to be safe when you go out